HindrikStegenga/Shard/README.md

 # Usage

+See the examples directory for details, but in short:

 1. Implement Component trait for types which you wish to use as components.
 2. Create a Registry.
 3. Use the Registry to construct entities.